Conversion Optimization

 Key takeaway: Visuals establish the value of your pricing with your copy and determine whether a store can actually convert website traffic into sales online.

-12. You rely only on advertising to acquire traffic
+12. You solely depend on advertising to attract high buying intent

 New brands often assume that a couple of ads or a giveaway = traffic that converts into sales.